fredreales/Raidiam-QA-Challenge/README.md

 ## Testing Approach

-The testing was conducted using [Your chosen tool/framework, e.g., Postman or a JavaScript script].
+The testing was conducted using Cypress.
 The objective was to cover critical functionalities of the API and identify any potential edge cases.

 ### Test Scenarios